sudharsahn/proj1-pageserver/README.md

 * Check and revise your "credentials/credentials.ini" file.
 My grading robots will read this.
 Be precise.
 My grading robots are not very good at guessing what you meant to write.
-Try it with the auto-checker to be sure.
 * Turn in the credentials.ini file in Canvas.
 My grading robots will use this file to access your github repository.